 8. Configure the parameters of the assertion area.
-Go to the SERVICE PARAMETERS task, select the Parking and tag auto-association configuration, and the Assertion Area type.
-Drag the area you created into the right hand pane.
-You can set up the evidence required for the area.
+Go to the SERVICE PARAMETERS task, choose Parking and tag auto-association, and then drag the Assertion Area type into the object browser.
+In the dialog that displays, double-click the area you created.
+You can now set up the evidence required for the area.
 The parameter meanings are described below.
 For the moment we will leave them with their default values.